 Probably one of the most important things you can do to achieve this, is to get the right training at the right time.
 And that's not just for your pup, puppy parents need training too!
 You need to know how to integrate your puppy into the family and establish yourself as the pack leader.

-During this time you'll see many behavioral changes that will no doubt test you, particularly when they reach the final stage ......adolescence!
+You'll see many behavioral changes during the life stages of your pup, some of which will no doubt test you, particularly when they reach the final stage ......adolescence!

 The puppy development process covers five distinct stages: